-Now in his third season of Master Class competition, François Le Vot is a decorated former French Air Force fighter pilot who has claimed aerobatics titles on the world, European and national levels.
-The French ace will go down in Red Bull Air Race history as the victor of the first three races of the inaugural Challenger Class season (2014), and with one Master Class podium already to his credit, he's on the hunt for more.
+Currently in his fifth season of the World Championship, François Le Vot is a decorated former French Air Force fighter pilot who has claimed aerobatics titles on the world, European and national levels.
+The French ace will go down in Red Bull Air Race history as the victor of the first three stops in the first Challenger Cup season (2014).